-Upcoming exhibitions include "The Unusuals"--an exhibition at The Painting Center (NYC, February 2019) and "Water Abstractions"--an exhibition of three artists at the Athenaeum Gallery (Alexandria, VA, February 2019).
+Current exhibitions include "The Unusuals"--an exhibition at The Painting Center (NYC) and "Water Works"--an exhibition of three artists at the Athenaeum Gallery (Alexandria, VA).

 Other recent group exhibitions have included “Strictly Painting 2017” at the McLean Project for the Arts, "Travel Shorts: A Moving Image Festival" at Virginia Tech, exhibitions at the 440 Gallery in Brooklyn, NY ("Food for Thought" and "Small Works"), the Cuchifritos Gallery and Project Space in New York, NY ("Works on Paper") and at the (e)merge Art Fair in DC through the Washington Project for the Arts.
 Her work has additionally been included in other juried or invitational exhibitions in Alaska, Connecticut, Georgia, Illinois, Massachusetts, Missouri, Ohio and Washington State.